 Made with white beans, peanut butter, oats, and chocolate chips, Peanut Butter Chocolate Chip Energy Bars are healthy and delicious for snacking.

-Casey requested a homemade protein/energy bar that he could take to work during the week.
-I originally came up with a chocolate version (I may share that one later 🙂 ), but this peanut butter chocolate chip adaption is his favorite.
+Casey recently suggested I come up with a homemade protein/energy bar for us.
+I originally made a chocolate version (I may share that one later 🙂 ), but this peanut butter chocolate chip adaption is our favorite.

 This recipe was the result of some experimenting last weekend.
 I like to make a couple batches of different snack foods ahead of time on Saturdays, and then they last us all week.

 Healthy bars that look like dessert?
 Yes, please.
 These little bars have about 10 grams of protein apiece and are naturally sweetened with honey.
 They are also gluten and egg free!
 Casey and I aren’t vegan or vegetarian personally, but we enjoy eating a wide variety of foods, and so I made these energy bars along those lines.